protranet/namer/README.md

 # Enterprise-grade company name generator

-This trivial app is used during the "intro to Docker" workshops and tutorials.
+This trivial app is used during the Protranet workshops and tutorials.